larpchronicles/rules/previous-versions/chronicles-rulebook_3.0.4.md

 ##### Performing
 >This skill allows other characters to benefit from a short, relaxing performance.
 Performances can be of a wide variety of entertaining performance arts.
 These include, but are not limited to, Scene Acting, Poetry Recital, Singing, Dancing, Instrumental Performance, Spoken Word, Dramatic Reading, etc.
 >
 >Performances speed the recovery time of Rest.
-For each 5 minutes that a performer performs, the audience’s base Rest time of 2 hours is reduced by 15 minutes.
+For each 5 minutes that a performer performs, the audience's base Rest time of 2 hours is reduced by 15 minutes.
 Rest time may never be lowered to less than 30 minutes.
 To benefit from a performance, a character must be present through an entire 5 minute block of the performance.
-Performers should announce “Now performing!” at the beginning of each 5 minute block.
+Performers should announce "Now performing!" at the beginning of each 5 minute block.
 This is not a requirement.
 >
 >Performances require concentration.
 If the performer stops their performance for longer than 1 minute, or the performer suffers an attack that is NOT part of the performance, then the performance is stopped with no benefit for that block of time.
 >